xjsxjs197/WiiSXRX_2022/README.md

 * 240p support!

+* Interlace mode support - renders the games to a resolution close to the real PSX hardware (480i mode), which gives full speed to 480i games!

+* Posibility of enabling/disabling bilinear, trap, and deflicker filters!

 * (Experimental) PS1 Lightgun (GunCon) support! (sorry, Konami Justifier is still not supported, see Goals section!)

 * Support for multiple languages.